 2. Can anyone join vendor central?

 Generally, Amazon invites brands who have recorded high sales with their Seller Central account.
-In that case, even you can request for an invitation, but there isn’t any guarantee you’ll receive one.
+In that case, even you can request an invitation, but there isn’t any guarantee you’ll receive one.

 4. Who takes care of vendor shipping?

 In the case of vendor central, Amazon ships all the orders to its customers.

 5. How long does it take for Amazon to pay its vendors?

 The payments for vendors are slower when compared to seller central partners.
 It will pay most contracts on net 60 terms along with an invoice.
 Payment time hugely varies and you never know when it will be received.